 We are like tenant farmers chopping down the fence around our house for fuel when we should be using Nature's inexhaustible sources of energy — sun, wind and tide....
 What a source of power!
 I hope we don't have to wait until oil and coal run out before we tackle that. —Wikiquote

-Meanwhile, one source of perpetual energy slipped his mind ... and it's within ten miles of everywhere on earth: straight down!
+Meanwhile, one source of perpetual energy slipped Edison's mind ... and it's within ten miles of everywhere on earth: straight down!
 Besides providing a true opportunity for "energy independence", refining current technology to tap and deliver it also promises a huge opportunity to challenge America's best scientific, engineering and technical talent and to provide thousands of jobs.
 New New Deal?
 You betcha!

 Some alternative energy conversations include residential geothermal energy.
 Starting about six feet down, the temperature is at least 54°F. Put pipes in the ground, circulate a refridgerant through a heat pump and voilà: efficient, money-saving heating and cooling!
 Need more capacity?
 Drill wells, circulate lots of water, and you have the configuration at right.